Leon Maro Ntumwa

-Lieutenant Colonel and Chief Maro Ntumwa, known as “Moroccan”, was the right arm of Bedi Mobuli Eng engela, known as “Colonel 106”, a leader of the May-May armed group.
-From 2005 to 2007 this group fought the Congolese army in order to take possession of Kalahe territory in South Kivu.
+Lieutenant Colonel and Chief Maro Ntumwa, known as “Moroccan”, was the right hand of Bedi Mobuli Engengela, known as “Colonel 106”, a Mai-Mai militia leader.
+From 2005 to 2007, this militia group fought the Congolese army in order to take possession of Kalahe territory in South Kivu.

-The group persecuted hundreds of villagers without accountability.
-During these attacks, the men were either killed or taken as prisoner to transport looted goods, and women and girls were kept as sex slaves.
+The group persecuted hundreds of villagers in complete impunity.
+During these attacks, male civilians were either killed on the spot or taken as prisoners to transport looted goods, while the women and girls were kept as sex slaves.

-The militia was finally defeated in 2007 and its commanders, known as “Colonel 106” and “Moroccan”, were arrested.
-The first has already been sentenced to life.
+In 2007, the group was finally defeated and its commanders, known as “Colonel 106” and “Moroccan”, were arrested.
+The former has already been sentenced to life long imprisonment.

 In 2016, a first fact-finding mission was conducted, followed by a second one in 2017.

-He was prosecuted for crimes against humanity for rape, imprisonment, and other inhumane acts as well as war crimes of sexual slavery, looting, attack on the civilian population and against buildings dedicated to religion.
-He was also prosecuted for participating in an insurrectional movement.
+Maro Ntumwa was prosecuted for alleged crimes against humanity (rape, imprisonment, and other inhumane acts), as well as war crimes (sexual slavery, looting, and the attacking of the civilian population and buildings dedicated to religion).
+He was also prosecuted for the participation in an insurrectional movement.

-His criminal liability was incurred as a direct perpetrator for committing the crimes listed above individually, jointly or through other persons.
-Indeed, about 50 victims and witnesses reported abuses incriminating him personally as well as militia acting under his command.
-The defendant has already admitted to having participated in several attacks in various localities in the DRC.
+Maro Ntumwa was alleged to be criminally responsible as a direct perpetrator committing the crimes listed above individually, jointly, or through other persons.
+Around 50 victims and witnesses reported abuses incriminating him personally as well as the militia acting under his command.
+The accused already admitted to having participated in several attacks in various localities in the DRC.